Table of Contents

 1. Review alignment to your customer’s needs

 You need to ensure that each step in your company’s processes is contributing to the value addition to your customer.
 Processes may get outdated and inefficient with changing customer needs, hence, there is a need to re-evaluate each step in your processes and determine what is and isn’t valuable!
-A good place to start is by conducting internal audit of your processes to review alignment of your processes to your customers’ needs.
-Internal Audit helps by identifying process steps that are not value adding or redundant and hence needs to be changed.
+A good place to start is by conducting an internal audit of your processes to review the alignment of your processes to your customers’ needs.
+Internal Audit helps by identifying process steps that are not value-adding or redundant and hence need to be changed.
 Regular internal audits will lead to better customer satisfaction and improvement in their trust in your company.

 2. Challenge the status quo